-In past legislative sessions, MREA has noticed many rural legislators are hesitant to put money into the general education formula because they think most of the money goes to Twin Cites metro-area schools.
-Actually, adding money on the formula helps all schools.
-Further, different funding streams affect metro and Greater Minnesota schools differently.
+In past legislative sessions, MREA has noticed many rural legislators are hesitant to put money into the Basic Formula Allowance because they think the funding streams tied to the Basic Formula favor Twin Cites metro-area schools.
+In reality, adding money on the formula helps all schools, and different funding streams affect metro and Greater Minnesota schools differently.

 Four Funding Streams Tied to Basic Formula